+Have you considered using your personal LinkedIn profile to grow your business?
 You have a Facebook page, Twitter account, active pinboards on Pinterest, and a stylish Instagram account.
-But do you have a LinkedIn profile?
+But what about your LinkedIn profile?
 Or maybe you have a profile, but it hasn’t been updated in years.
 Using your personal LinkedIn profile to grow your business and your brand is just as important as the rest of your marketing efforts.

 With its accelerated growth, LinkedIn is more than just a platform to find a new career path.
 Your personal LinkedIn profile can be used to represent your business, whether it’s a brick and mortar or completely digital.

 Start by ensuring that your personal LinkedIn profile contains the most updated information, including current and past positions, headline, certifications, headshot, and education.
 Use keywords and phrases that are associated with your company when updating your personal LinkedIn profile to grow your business.
 Those keywords and phrases play a role in Search Engine Optimization.
 By having a completed and optimized LinkedIn profile when people research your company, they will see a real person associated with it and know that they have someone to reach out to with any questions.

 Next, join relevant groups and follow industry thought leaders.
 From relevant magazines to leaders of Fortune 500 companies, LinkedIn offers users the chance to follow people and content that can be useful, both in terms of professional growth but also for sharing with your followers.
 We’ll get to your followers in a minute.
 But first, let’s look a bit deeper at sharing content.